lsimek/matplotlibrc/README.md

 with a more pleasant color scheme and an elegant minimalist design.
 There are also *thick* (for better visibility) and *thin* (lighter) variants.

+- `navy` is a more academic style with dark colors on a white background.

 ## Examples
 - seagreen-light-thick